zammad/zammad/.dev/ai-agent-instructions.md

 - Never edit translation files (`i18n/*.po`) directly —
   translations are managed via translations.zammad.org.

+### Code Comments

+Comment only what the code cannot say itself: a non-obvious _why_, a workaround with its reason, a spec/protocol quirk, or a deliberate deviation from a pattern.
+Otherwise add no comment — clear naming and small methods are preferred over explanation.

+- One or two short lines, in the style of the surrounding file.
+- Never restate what the next line does, summarise a block, label sections (`# --- setup ---`), or narrate a change (`# new`, `# was …`, `# fixed`).
+- Keep out reasoning that belongs in the commit message, the issue or the MR description.
+- Never reference an issue from an internal repository (`coordination-*`) — this repository is publicly mirrored.
+Reference a public `zammad/zammad` issue, or state the reason without a link.
+- Never mark a fix for a security vulnerability as such — this repository is publicly mirrored, and the comment points at the vulnerable code in installations that are not updated yet.

 ### UI Principles

 - Icon-only buttons need `v-tooltip` supplying the accessible name.